TheScienceMuseum/heritageconnector/_posts/2021-02-02-tanc-webinar.md

 ## Video Recording

-Below is a video recording of Johns’s talk from the session.
+Below is a video recording of John’s talk from the session.
 The [full meeting recording including Q&A](https://www.youtube.com/watch?v=rE1crHZCRd0) is available.

 {% include youtubePlayer.html id="ER6H1Tzp08c" iframetitle="Video of Heritage Connector Webinar Talk" %}